Showing posts with label 1b. CULTURAL EVENTS__(Romanian) Literary gatherings. Show all posts

 This event has been delivered in Romanian Language, featuring Romanian culture.

-The official PRESS RELEASE featuring our festive annual celebration published on their official websiteby the GENERAL CONSULATE OF ROMANIA IN VANCOUVER
+The official PRESS RELEASE featuring this event, published on their official websiteby the GENERAL CONSULATE OF ROMANIA IN VANCOUVER

 ARTICLE featuring our event on January 15, 2025, published on their official website by OBSERVATORUL (a well read newspaper from Toronto, Canada)